 We have discussed this context and the fee implications for 2019/20 as we see them with the Strategic Director (CFO).
-As communicated in our audit plan dated June 2020 we estimated the audit indicative fee for Stevenage Borough Council would be between £120k and £150k based on on the risk profile of the Council.
+As communicated in our Audit Plan dated June 2020, we estimated the audit indicative fee for Stevenage Borough Council would be between £120k and £150k based on on the risk profile of the Council.

-All fees exclude VAT
+(all fees exclude VAT)

 At the conclusion stage of the audit, we estimate the total 2019/20 audit fee for Stevenage Borough Council to be between £175k and £185k.
-The CFO does not currently agree with this audit fee.
-However, we consider that the fee is reflective of both (i) the areas of scope for the audit that are not included in PSAA's base scale fee, including:
+The CFO does not currently agree with this fee.
+However, we consider that the fee is reflective of both:

+(i) the areas of scope for the audit that are not included in PSAA's base scale fee, including:

-- Audit of the Council's group financial statements - Complexities of the Queensway lease arrangement. - the Council's value for money risk, associated with financial resilience. - the increase in expectations of the quality of the audit driven by increased FRC requirements.
+- · Audit of the Council's group financial statements, - · Complexities of the Queensway lease arrangement, - The financial resilience value for money risk, and - The increase in expectations of the quality of the audit driven by increased FRC requirements.

-and (ii) the complexities encountered during the 2019/20 audit of the Council, including:
+(ii) the complexities encountered during the 2019/20 audit of the Council, including:

-- the impacts of Covid-19 on the audit, including our re-assessment of audit risks and response to those risks, including reduced materiality for the audit. - the number and complexity of audit differences identified during the audit, - the extent of specialist support required from internal EY teams to respond appropriately to the risks of material misstatement. - the successive turnover of the key finance contacts (5 individuals), with little handover between officers. - the quality of the Council's working papers to support the financial statements and the audit.
+- The impacts of Covid-19 on the audit, including our re-assessment of audit risks and response to those risks, including reduced materiality for the audit. - The number and complexity of audit differences identified during the audit, - · The extent of specialist support required from internal EY teams to respond appropriately to the risks of material misstatement, - The successive turnover of the key finance contacts (5 individuals), with little handover between officers, and - The quality of the Council's working papers to support the financial statements and the audit.